J95Ortiz/hangman-game/TESTING.md

 ## BROWSER COMPATIBILITY

-The applicaton was tested on the following browsers and it ran without any issues:
+The application was tested on the following browsers and it ran without any issues:

 - Google Chrome